For attending a forum, you will typically need a visit visa or a business visa depending on the nature of your participation.

-The WPC Energy Youth Forum is an opportunity for young professionals in the energy industry to exchange opinions and share viewpoints with senior representatives of the energy sector and meet international young professionals and network with executives from leading global companies.
+The WPC Energy Youth Forum is an opportunity for young professionals in the energy sector to exchange opinions and perspectives with senior representatives from the industry.
+It is also a chance to meet international young professionals and network with executives from leading global companies.

-This two-day event will create opportunities for valuable intergenerational collaboration and help to promote a culture of inclusion and innovation within energy.
+This event will create opportunities for intergenerational collaboration and help to promote a culture of inclusion and innovation within energy.

 With a theme of “Empowering the Future: Connecting Young Professionals, Ideas & Knowledge” the 8th WPC Energy Youth Forum, which will take place in Kuwait, builds on the success of previous editions held in Beijing, Paris, New Delhi, Calgary, Rio de Janeiro, St Petersburg and Almaty.